flowr-analysis/flowr/wiki/Setup.md

 ## 📜 Developing for _flowR_

-If you want to develop for _flowR_, see the [core](https://github.com/flowr-analysis/flowr/wiki/Core) wiki page.
+If you want to develop for _flowR_, explore the wiki.
 For details on _how_ to contribute, please refer to the [CONTRIBUTING.md](https://github.com/flowr-analysis/flowr/blob/main/.github/CONTRIBUTING.md) in the repository.

 -----